Developer: Sega Publisher: Sega Release: 08/29/91 Genre: Action

 The land of Mythgard was once a peaceful and prosperous place.
 That came to a halt with the coming of the demon king Jardine.
 Twelve masters of the elements came together to defeat him but failed in the attempt.
 Of the twelve only four survived.
 With their imminent demise the four contained their souls in twelve rings in the hope that one day someone would use their power to succeed where they failed.

 Jewel Master was released in 1991, before Sonic the Hedgehog.
 I mention that for a reason.
 The blue hedgehog practically reinvented Sega and the projects that came in the following years were some of the best of the 16-bit era.
 Jewel Master is a relic from before that period, where Sega would try new ideas but did not put much money behind them.
-The gameplay in Jewel Master is at times brilliant; too bad the game surrounding it doesn’t match it.
+The gameplay in Jewel Master is at times brilliant; too bad the game surrounding it does not match.

 The very heart of Jewel Master is its ring system.
 There are no power-ups aside from life restoring items.
 Your only means of offense is magic powered by your rings.
 You can equip one or two rings per hand with each possessing its own action button.
 The rings correspond to the four primary elements: Earth, Water, Wind, and Fire.
 Each ring possesses a particular attribute.
 Wind rings raise your attributes such as speed or jumping power while water creates a barrier.
 I used rings for a reason.
 There are three rings per element of increasing power.
 The real fun of the ring system is creating combinations for different effects.

 Playing around with the rings and their different effects is where the most fun lies.
 There are thirty six combinations total and some are wildly different.
 New rings are introduced regularly.
 In most stages you’ll find at least three.
-Once found you’ll scramble to see what new spells have opened up.
+Once found you will scramble to see what new spells are available.
 The default fire spell suffers from short range and power.
 Within the first few minutes you’ll get a wind ring which when combined with the water ring creates a wave spell.
 By the middle of stage two you’ll earn a more powerful fire ring and earth ring, creating two strong spells that can carry you through the rest of the game.
 The utility spells such as high jump and double jump also see their uses.
-You can’t combine freely however; opposing rings produce no effect.
+You cannot combine freely however; opposing rings produce no effect.
 Everyone will settle on a different favorite which is what makes this system great.

 It is also an ugly game which does not help.
 The animation is stiff as a board and very robotic.
 The drab color palette does its novel best to avoid generating any excitement.
 Enemies tend to blend into the background at times and I simply found the world uninteresting.
 The boss battles are the only visual highlight in an uninspired package.